 When your boat is not grounded too far and you’re on soft ground, it will be easy to push off with an oar or boat hook.
 But before doing so, you need to lift the outdrive motor if it’s in your vessel.

 As you keep on pushing, be mindful of any leakages and other damages.
 If there’s something wrong, you have to discontinue.
 Track your moves and avoid putting your boat into shallower water.
 Be wary of this as it can severely damage your propeller and rudder.
-If it happens, you will need to worry about replacing them as well.
+If it happens, you will also need to worry about replacing them.

 If pushing the boat with the help of an object doesn’t work, you can ask the passengers to get off the vessel and push the boat into high water.